kr2792/Auth0-SAML/README.md

 ![image](https://user-images.githubusercontent.com/18439722/141117620-7ed7cfcd-7c7f-467f-ac33-be06feb058b2.png)

-Go the url that's located there, and oy'll be directed to a page that looks like this:
+Go the url that's located there, and you'll be directed to a page that looks like this:
 ![image](https://user-images.githubusercontent.com/18439722/141124945-99e927ca-5c5c-4487-b0b3-a018eedcf63a.png)